 The following things are not allowed in the GATE examination hall – Personal calculators, wristwatches, mobile phones or any other electronic devices are NOT allowed inside the examination hall.
 Candidates are advised not to bring any charts/tables/papers into the examination hall.
 It is to be noted that GATE officials will not be responsible for the safe-keep of the candidates’ personal belongings.

-GATE Exam schedule: Examination schedule: GATE 2020 examinations for 23 papers will be conducted across eight sessions from February 1 to February 9, 2020.
-The examination will be held in two shifts — forenoon 9 am to 12 pm and in afternoon 2 pm to 5 pm.
+GATE Exam schedule: Examination schedule: GATE 2020 examinations for 23 papers will be conducted across eight sessions from February 5 to February14, 2021.
+The examination will be held in two shifts — forenoon 9 am to 12 pm and in afternoon 3 pm to 6 pm.

-GATE 2020: 5 important dos and don’ts for candidates: The Graduate Aptitude Test in Engineering (GATE) 2020 is scheduled to be held from February 1.
+5 important dos and don’ts for candidates: The Graduate Aptitude Test in Engineering (GATE) 2020 is scheduled to be held from February 5.
 Thousands of applicants are expected to take the exam.
-Indian Institute of Technology (IIT) Delhi is the official organiser of GATE 2020.
+Indian Institute of Technology (IIT) Delhi is the official organiser of GATE 2021.
 The exam will start at 9 am on Sunday at different examination centres, as per the official schedule.

 The examination is being conducted for admission to master’s and direct doctoral programmes in engineering, technology, architecture as well as in other branches of science at institutes such as the IITs and the Indian Institute of Science.

-Examinations will be held on 1, 2, 8 and 9 February 2020.
+Examinations will be held on 5 to 14 February 2021.
 The three-hour-long examination will require candidates to answer 65 questions, worth a total of 100 marks.
 The paper will be divided into two sections, with questions based on general aptitude for 15 marks, engineering mathematics for 10 to 13 marks and core engineering area of the candidate.